-My friends call me Gilly, and I am a fifth year Graduate Research Assistant at the University of Colorado Boulder.
+My name is Gilly, and I am a fifth year Graduate Research Assistant at the University of Colorado Boulder.

 I work for Dr. Steven Cranmer in the LASP Space Sciences Building,

-where I study the atmosphere of the sun and the way that it affects the rest of the solar system.
+where I study the light from the atmosphere of the Sun and the way that it affects the rest of the solar system.

 Click here to see my work.
 Click here to contact me.